Roknabad, Isfahan

-Roknabad (رکنآباد, also Romanized as Roknābād; also known as Qal‘eh Now, Rokhābād, and SehMazra‘eh) is a village in Zirkuh Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 599, in 177 families.
+Roknabad (رکنآباد) (Note: Also romanized as Roknābād; also known as Qal‘eh Now, Rokhābād, and SehMazra‘eh) is a village in Zirkuh Rural District (Note: Formerly Chermahin Rural District) of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 599 in 177 households.
+The following census in 2011 counted 661 people in 202 households.
+The 2016 census measured the population of the village as 697 people in 220 households.